City Guide for: Polva, Estonia

 Tartu

-Estonia's second-largest city, Tartu, is a vibrant university town brimming with history and culture.
+Tartu, Estonia's second-largest city, is a vibrant university town steeped in history and culture.
 Explore the charming Old Town, a UNESCO World Heritage site candidate, with its cobblestone streets, historic buildings, and the iconic Town Hall Square.
-Don't miss the University of Tartu, one of Northern Europe's oldest universities, and its fascinating museums.
-Tartu is a perfect blend of intellectual pursuits and laid-back atmosphere.
+Visit the University of Tartu, one of Northern Europe's oldest universities, and delve into science and technology at the AHHAA Science Centre.
+Enjoy the Emajõgi River, perfect for a leisurely stroll or boat trip.
+Tartu offers a delightful blend of intellectual pursuits and relaxed atmosphere.

 Travel Time